mietek/pol/README.md

 ### 7.5 User swapping

 So far we’ve had all users resident in core.
 This is by far the best arrangement for handling a small number of users.
 The step to allowing more users than can be simultaneously resident is a small one philosophically, but can be very difficult to implement.
-Suppose we had room for 4 user’s dictionaries in core, but we wanted to permit 40 users.
+Suppose we had room for four user’s dictionaries in core, but we wanted to permit 40 users.
 Clearly we can store all 40 user dictionaries on disk and load each one into core when he becomes active.
 Providing disk I/O is substantially faster than message I/O there is not even a performance penalty associated.
 When a user is awaiting message I/O we write him out to disk.
 When he completes his message I/O we read him back into core.
 Naturally, we do not move him from core when he is waiting for disk I/O, since it would take unreasonably long to write him out and read him back compared to the original delay.

 So far there are no problems.
 The problem arises as to where to read him back into.
-We have 4 buffers: if we load users always into the same buffer we have 4 classes of users, each of which can go into a single buffer.
+We have four buffers: if we load users always into the same buffer we have four classes of users, each of which can go into a single buffer.
 We are begging for delays at one buffer while another is empty.

 If we are going to the trouble anyway, we should make all buffers equivalent, and load a user into whichever one is free.
 However, now a user’s dictionary must be relocatable.
 That is, any references to his dictionary must be relative to its origin, which is presumably stored in an index register.
 This isn’t too bad if we’ve planned from the start—way back with a single-user program—to make all dictionary references relative; it requires almost a complete re-write of the program if we did not, for all dictionary references, and they’re scattered all through the program, must be indexed.

 Actually, since any references to a block must be relative to the (variable) origin of the block, we aren’t introducing a new problem; merely extending an old one.
 However, there’s another complication.
-We now have a real distinction between our 2 dictionaries: the system dictionary is absolute and the user dictionary is relative.
+We now have a real distinction between our two dictionaries: the system dictionary is absolute and the user dictionary is relative.
 Therefore the same kind of entry must be treated differently, depending on which dictionary it’s in.

 For example, if we have compiled code in the parameter area, an absolute user dictionary can store the code address in the address field.
 However a relative user dictionary must store the address of a routine that will, in turn, jump into the parameter field.
 Or else relative addresses must be distinguished from absolute addresses, perhaps by size, and treated properly.